Eglinton Crosstown LRT

-In general, the ECLRT follows the Eglinton Avenue alignment along a 19.5-kilometre corridor with 15 stations and 10 stops, including three interchange stations as well as a Maintenance and Storage Facility (MSF).
-The system has connections with TTC subway stations, bus terminals, regional GO Transit and UP Express stations.
-The Project represents the largest transit expansion project in Canadian history, with a $5.3 billion investment from both the federal and provincial governments.
+In general, the Eglinton Crosstown LRT (ECLRT) follows the Eglinton Avenue alignment along a 19.5-kilometre corridor with 15 stations and 10 stops, including three interchange stations and a maintenance and storage facility.
+The system is also connected to TTC subway stations, bus terminals, regional GO Transit and UP Express stations.
+The project represents the largest transit expansion project in Canadian history, with a $5.3 billion investment from both the federal and provincial governments.

 Passenger-first principles informed every aspect of the ECLRT’s design, with a focus on light and kinetic movement articulated through transparent glass boxes with slanted steel frames for the at grade entrances, as well as skylights, light portals and tapestry at concourse and platform levels.
 Underground, well-lit, spacious and clutter-free environments enhance passenger safety and comfort from street level to platform.

 The new line will boost Toronto’s burgeoning cyclist network via ample bicycle storage facilities and the addition of dedicated bicycle lanes providing multi-modal connections between stations and stops, also designed by IBI for the City of Toronto.

 Future Projects Awards

 Urban Infrastructure, Commended,

 A new mobile ecosystem is changing the way we interact with and move throughout our cities.